 You can find the final report in the download section of this page.

-Rupprecht Consult brought in its experience in Sustainable Urban Mobility Plans (SUMP) and scientifically supported the project.
-At the end of the 12-month project, Rupprecht Consult delivered SUMP fact sheets/guidance on policy and process integration.
+We brought in our experience in Sustainable Urban Mobility Plans (SUMP) and scientifically supported the project.
+At the end of the 12-month project, our team delivered SUMP fact sheets/guidance on policy and process integration.